 When it comes to handheld vacuums, there are a number of features to consider, including:

-- Design: this refers to its shape, weight and size, as well as any ergonomic features, so depending on what you’re after you can choose accordingly
+- Design: this refers to its shape, weight and size, as well as any other ergonomic features.

-- Power: while this is hard to compare, you might like to consider the technology behind the motor as well as the voltage of the battery to get an idea of how powerful the unit will be
+- Power: while this is hard to compare, you might like to consider the technology behind the motor as well as the voltage of the battery to get an idea of how powerful your unit will be.